russfeld/flowchart/DEVELOPING.md

 5. Run `php artisan migrate` to migrate database tables
   1. To include seed data, use `php artisan migrate --seed`

 ### Apache Virtual Host Configuration

+### Deployment Configuration
+1. Install Envoy globally using `sudo composer global require "laravel/envoy=~1.0"`
+2. Add `export PATH=$PATH:~/.composer/vendor/bin` to `~/.bashrc` so that envoy can be found by the system
+3. Configure SSH keys on any systems that will be used for deployment.
+Generally it just needs the development system's public key added as an authorized key.
+4. See `Envoy.blade.php` in the root directory of the web application for available tasks

 **Good References**
 - https://www.digitalocean.com/community/tutorials/how-to-install-linux-apache-mysql-php-lamp-stack-on-ubuntu-16-04